-General admission to drive the 17-mile scenic loop road is $5 per person, ages 9 or younger are free (2013).
+General admission to drive the 17-mile scenic loop road is $20 per car for up to 4 people, ages 9 or younger are free (2014) and includes a free Monument Valley drive map.
 But if you really want to learn about Navajo history and culture, plus have access to off-limit areas, hire a guide.
 Admittance hours change according to the season, so check the Monument Valley Navajo Tribal Park website when planing your trip.

 The scenic drive in Monument Valley includes 11 numbered stops.
 The American Southwest website has an especially good description of each stop included in the loop.
 Plan on spending at least two to four hours to get the most out of the experience.

 Visitors must stay near the road and are not allowed to hike toward any of the formations unless accompanied by a paid guide.
 Be sure to bring drinking water as there are no facilities in the valley, not even restrooms.

 Monument Valley has been the location for many movies and television shows.
 Boomers will remember our parent’s favorite western —the John Ford movie, Stagecoach, starring John Wayne.
 Easy Rider and Forrest Gump are two more familiar movies with scenes that were shot in the valley.
 But did you know that Clint Eastwood was filmed atop one of the spires for The Eiger Sanction?